-If you wish to order a signed paperback copy of Escaped please fill out the contact form below.
+If you wish to order a signed paperback copy of Escaped or Embraced please fill out the contact form below.
 Make sure to include your shipping address and your Paypal e-mail address in the comment section.
 An invoice will be sent to that e-mail address for $16+shipping cost.
 Unless noted by buyer, books will be shipped parcel post.
 At this time Paypal is the only accepted form of payment.

 Rachel Robinson’s Paranormal Romance title Escaped, the first novel in The Samantha Scott series was released by Eternal Press on February 1, 2013.

 * * * *